nickarad/atrial-classification/README.md

 # Create Neural Network model and train it
     > python train.py

+# Best Model
-# Rename the best model from my_model.h5 to best.h5
+     Rename the best model from my_model.h5 to best.h5

 # Make predictions with best model (90% accuracy)